Illinois / Mcdonough County

 What is the weather like in Fandon, IL year-round?

-Fandon experiences all four seasons, with cold winters featuring lows around 17°F and warm summers reaching highs of 87°F. The area receives about 37 inches of rainfall annually and enjoys sunshine roughly 54% of the year.
-Residents can expect a classic Midwest climate with distinct seasonal changes.
+Fandon experiences four distinct seasons, with warm summers reaching highs of 87°F and cold winters dipping to 17°F. The area receives about 37 inches of rainfall annually and enjoys sunshine on 54% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter